 The message can appear in two different forms.
-On advertisements and websites it appears as a line of copy.
+On advertisements and websites, it should appear as a line of copy.
 The letter height is subject to a specific formula (outlined below) and the text should be in a contrasting color to the background to ensure good visibility.